NachoColl/blockchain-web-services/docs/index.md

-# A New Generation of Web Services.
+# A New Generation of Web Services

 // white-paper work in progress